-Here we derive a χ^2 test statistic of $\chi^2 = 112$ with 6 degrees of freedom, giving us a p-value of p < 0.00002.
-As $p < \alpha$, we handedly reject the null hypothesis that the speed and the color of a dog are independent.
+In testing our first hypothesis, that is, the independence of size and color of our dogs, we derive a χ^2 test statistic of $\chi^2 = 112$ with 6 degrees of freedom, resulting in a p-value of p < 0.0002.
+As $p < \alpha = 0.05$, we handedly reject the null hypothesis that size and color are independent.

 Next we consider an ANOVA model to investigate whether or not there are differences in group means in speed between dogs of different sizes.
-The results of this test are as follows: